top of page

 Tuesday to Sunday, 11:00 AM – 6:00 PM

-Closed during exhibition setup/dismantling periods and consecutive national holidays.
+Closed on exhibition setup/installation and consecutive national holidays.

 Administrative Office Hours